Man-eating animal: Lions

 Man-eating lions have been recorded to actively enter human villages at night as well as during the day to acquire prey.
 This greater assertiveness usually makes man-eating lions easier to dispatch than tigers.
-Lions typically become man-eaters for the same reasons as tigers: starvation, old age and illness, though as with tigers, some man-eaters were reportedly in perfect health.
+Lions typically become man-eaters for the same reasons as tigers: starvation, old age, and illness, though as with tigers, some man-eaters were reportedly in perfect health.

 The most notorious case of man-eating lions ever documented happened in 1898 in what was then known as British East Africa, now Kenya.
-During the construction of a rail bridge over the Tsavo river (part of the Uganda railway) in modern-day Tsavo national park, two enormous maneless male Tsavo lions terrorized the railway workers, most of them imported from India, and were believed to have killed or devoured over 130 men.
+During the construction of a rail bridge over the Tsavo River (part of the Uganda Railway) in modern-day Tsavo East National Park, two enormous maneless male Tsavo lions terrorized the railway workers, most of them imported from India, and were believed to have killed or devoured over 130 men.
 The entire railway project had to be halted as the then British prime minister sounded the alarm.
-They were eventually tracked and killed by the project's chief engineer and required 8 men to carry each to camp.
+They were eventually tracked and killed by the project's chief engineer and required eight men to carry each to camp.

 Man-eating lions studies indicate that African lions eat humans as a supplement to other food, not as a last resort.
 In July 2018, a South African news website reported that three rhino poachers were mauled and eaten by lions at Sibuya Game Reserve in Eastern Cape province, South Africa.

 Leopards

 Man-eating leopards are a small percentage of all leopards, but have undeniably been a menace in some areas; one leopard in India killed over 200 people.
 Jim Corbett was noted to have stated that unlike tigers, which usually became man-eaters because of infirmity, leopards more commonly did so after scavenging on human corpses.
 In the area that Corbett knew well, dead people are usually cremated completely, but when there is a bad disease epidemic, the death rate outruns the supply of cremation pyre wood and people burn the body a little and throw it over the edge of the burning ghat.
 In Asia, man-eating leopards usually attack at night, and have been reported to break down doors and thatched roofs in order to reach human prey.
 Attacks in Africa are reported less often, though there have been occasions where attacks occurred in daylight.
-Both Corbett and Kenneth Anderson have written that hunting the man eating panther presented more challenges than any other animal.
+Both Corbett and Kenneth Anderson have written that hunting the man-eating panther presented more challenges than any other animal.
 In 2019 in India, an infant was stolen and decapitated by a leopard.

 Jaguars

 Jaguar attacks on humans are rare nowadays.
 In the past, they were more frequent, at least after the arrival of Conquistadors in the Americas.
 The risk to humans would likely increase if the number of capybaras, the jaguar's primary prey, decreased.
+However, occasional attacks still occur; for example, in April 2025, a man was killed by a jaguar while collecting honey in a rural area of the Brazilian Pantanal, near Aquidauana in the state of Mato Grosso do Sul.